Subscribe Now: 1 Full Year for Only $6.95!

 Description And Comments

-From Hogsmeade you enter the attraction through the imposing Winged Boar gate and progress along a winding path.
-Entering the castle on a lower level, you walk through a sort of dungeon festooned with various icons and prop replicas from the Potter flicks, including the Mirror of Erased from Harry Potter and the Sorcerer's Stone.
+From Hogsmeade you reach the attraction through the imposing Winged Boar gates and then progress along a winding path.
+Entering the castle on a lower level, you walk through a sort of dungeon festooned with various icons and prop replicas from the Potter flicks, including the Mirror of Erised from Harry Potter and the Sorcerer’s Stone.
 You later emerge back outside and into the Hogwarts greenhouses.
-Cleverly conceived and executed with some strategically placed mandrakes to amuse you, the greenhouses compose the larger part of the Forbidden Journey's queuing area.
-If you're among the first in the park and you hustle to the attraction, you'll move through this area pretty quickly.
-Otherwise ... well, we hope you like plants.
+Cleverly conceived and executed, with some strategically placed mandrakes to amuse you, the greenhouses compose the larger part of the Forbidden Journey’s queuing area.
+If you’re among the first in the park and in the queue, you’ll move through this area pretty quickly.
+Otherwise . . . well, we hope you like plants.
 The greenhouses aren’t air-conditioned, but fans move the (hot) air around.
 Blessedly, there are water fountains but, alas, no restrooms.

 Having finally escaped horticulture purgatory, you reenter the castle, moving along its halls and passageways.
-One chamber you'll probably remember from the films is a multistory gallery of portraits, many of whose subjects come alive when they take a notion.
-You'll recognize the Fat Lady but will see for the first time the four founders of Hogwarts: Helga Hufflepuff holding her famous cup, Godric Gryffindor and Rowena Ravenclaw nearby, and the tall, moving portrait of Salazar Slytherin straight ahead.
-The founders argue about Quidditch and Dumbledore's controversial decision to host an open house at Hogwarts for muggles (garden-variety humans without special powers).
-Don't rush through the gallery - the effects are very cool, and the conversation among the portraits is essential to understanding the rest of the attraction.
+One chamber you’ll probably remember from the films is a multistory gallery of portraits, many of whose subjects come alive when they take a notion.
+You’ll see for the first time the four founders of Hogwarts: Helga Hufflepuff holding her famous cup, Godric Gryffindor and Rowena Ravenclaw nearby, and the tall, moving portrait of Salazar Slytherin straight ahead.
+The founders argue about Quidditch and Dumbledore’s controversial decision to host an open house at Hogwarts for Muggles (garden-variety mortals).
+Don’t rush through the gallery—the effects are very cool, and the conversation is essential to understanding the rest of the attraction.

-Next up, after you've navigated some more passages, is Dumbledore's office, where the chief wizard appears on a balcony and welcomes you to Hogwarts.
-The headmaster's appearance is your introduction to Musion Eyeliner technology, a high-definition video projection system that produces breathtakingly realistic, three-dimensional, life-size moving holograms.
-The technology uses a special foil that reflects images from HD video projectors, making it possible to produce holographic images of variable sizes and incredible clarity.
-After his welcoming remarks, Dumbledore dispatches you to the Defense Against the Dark Arts classroom to hear a presentation on the history of Hogwarts.
-The classroom is recognizable from the Potter films, although in this version there are no desks.
+Next up, after you’ve navigated some more passages, is Dumbledore’s office, where the chief wizard appears on a balcony and welcomes you to Hogwarts.
+The headmaster’s appearance is your introduction to Musion Eyeliner technology—a high-definition video-projection system that produces breathtakingly realistic, three-dimensional, life-size moving holograms.
+The technology uses a special foil that reflects images from HD projectors, producing holographic images of variable sizes and incredible clarity.
+After his welcoming remarks, Dumbledore dispatches you to the Defence Against the Dark Arts classroom to hear a presentation on the history of Hogwarts.

-As you gather to await the lecturer, Harry, Ron Weasley, and Hermione Granger pop out from beneath an invisibility cloak.
-They suggest you ditch the lecture in favor of joining them for a proper tour of Hogwarts, including a Quidditch match.
-After some repartee among the characters and a couple of special-effects surprises, it's off to the Hogwarts Official Attraction Safety Briefing and Boarding Instructions Chamber - OK, we made up the name, but you get the picture.
+As you gather to await the lecture, Harry, Ron, and Hermione pop out from beneath an invisibility cloak.
+They suggest that you ditch the lecture in favor of joining them for a proper tour of Hogwarts, including a Quidditch match.
+After some repartee among the characters and a couple of special effects surprises, it’s off to the Hogwarts Official Attraction Safety Briefing and Boarding Instructions Chamber—OK, we made up the name, but you get the picture.
 The briefing and instructions are presented by animated portraits, including an etiquette teacher.
 Later on, even the famed Sorting Hat gets into the act.
-All this leads to the Requirement Room, where hundreds of candles float overhead.
-This is where you board the ride.
+All this leads to the Room of Requirement, where hundreds of candles float overhead and you board the ride.

-After all the high-tech stuff in your queuing odyssey, you'll naturally expect to be wowed by your ride vehicle.
-Surely it's a Nimbus 3000 turbo-broom, a Phoenix, a Hippogriff, or at least the Weasleys' flying car.
-But no, what you'll ride on the most technologically advanced theme park attraction in America is . . . a bench?
+After all the high-tech stuff in your queuing odyssey, you’ll naturally expect to be wowed by your ride vehicle.
+Surely it’s a Nimbus 3000 turbo-broom, a phoenix, a hippogriff, or at least the Weasleys’ flying car.
+But no, what you’ll ride on the most technologically advanced theme park attraction in America is . . . a bench?
 Yep, a bench.
-Not that there's anything wrong with a bench.
-We're just saying that maybe the well ran a little dry in the imagination department.

 A bit anticlimactic, perhaps, but as benches go, this one’s a doozy, mounted on a Kuka robotic arm.
 When not engaged in Quidditch matches, a Kuka arm is a computer-controlled robotic arm similar to the kind used in heavy manufacturing.
-If you think about pictures you've seen of automotive assembly plants, Kuka arms are like those long metal appendages that come in to complete welds, move heavy stuff around, or fasten things.
-With the right programming the arms can handle just about any repetitive industrial tasks thrown at them (see kuka-robotics.com for more info).
+If you think about pictures you’ve seen of automotive assembly plants, Kuka arms are like those long metal appendages that come in to complete welds, move heavy stuff around, or fasten things.
+With the right programming, the arms can handle just about any repetitive industrial tasks thrown at them (see kuka-robotics.com for more info).

-Bear with us for a moment - you know how we Unofficials like technical stuff.
-When you put a Kuka arm on a ride platform, it provides six axes - six degrees of freedom, with synchronized motion that can be programmed to replicate all the sensations of flying, including broad swoops, steep dives, sharp turns, sudden stops, and fast acceleration.
-Here's where it gets really good: Up to now, when Kuka arms and similar robotic systems have been employed in theme park rides, the arm has been anchored to a stationary platform.
-In Forbidden Journey, the arm is mounted on a ride vehicle that moves you through a series of 12 action scenes projected all around you.
-The movement of the arm is synchronized to create the motion that corresponds to what's happening in the film.
-When everything works right, it's mind-blowing.
+Bear with us for a moment; you know how we Unofficials like techno-geekery.
+When you put a Kuka arm on a ride platform, it provides six axes—six degrees of freedom—with synchronized motion that can be programmed to replicate all the sensations of flying, including broad swoops, steep dives, sharp turns, sudden stops, and fast acceleration.
+Here’s where it gets really good: Up to now, when Kuka arms and similar robotic systems have been employed in theme park rides, the arm has been anchored to a stationary platform.
+In Forbidden Journey, the arm is mounted on a ride vehicle that moves you through a series of action scenes projected all around you.
+The movement of the arm is synchronized to create the motion that corresponds to what’s happening in the film.
+When everything works right, it’s mind-blowing.

 Another alternative is to tell the greeter at the castle entrance that you want to take the castle-only tour (also referred to as an accommodation tour).
-This self-guided experience lets guests who don't want to ride view the many features of the castle via a different queue.
+This self-guided experience lets guests who don’t want to ride take in the many features of the castle by way of a different queue.
 You can pause as long as you desire in each of the various chambers and savor the preshows without being herded along.
-At the end, if you decide to ride, ask to be guided to the singles line - using this strategy, you'll maximize your enjoyment of the castle while minimizing your wait for the ride.
+At the end, if you decide to ride, just ask to be guided to the singles line—this way you’ll maximize your enjoyment of the castle while you minimize your wait for the ride.
 Note that the castle-only tour is often unavailable on days of peak attendance, and at press time Universal was conducting tests that could lead to Universal Express access replacing the castle tour altogether.

-Another gripe: the dialogue in the preshows is delivered in English accents of varying degrees of intelligibility, and at a very brisk pace.
-Add an echo effect owing to the cavernous nature of the preshow rooms, and it can be quite difficult for Yanks to understand what's being said.
-This is especially evident in the staccato repartee between Harry, Ron, and Hermione in the Defense Against the Dark Arts classroom.
+Another gripe: The dialogue in the preshows is delivered in English accents of varying degrees of intelligibility, and at a very brisk pace.
+Add an echo effect owing to the cavernous nature of the preshow rooms, and it can be quite difficult for Yanks to decipher what’s being said.
+This is especially evident in the staccato repartee between Harry, Ron, and Hermione in the Defence Against the Dark Arts classroom.